 The Political Science doctoral program requires that a student gain competence in three fields, complete a three-course methodology requirement, sit for the comprehensive written examinations, write and orally defend the dissertation prospectus, and write and orally defend the dissertation.

-Previous to completion of all requirements for three fields, the doctoral program requires that a graduate student write and defend an Essay of Distinction.
-The essay must be an article-length paper as close as possible to publishable standards and will be orally defended before a committee.
-The essay, completion of the methodology courses, and several student selected courses fulfill the requirements for an M.A. in Political Science.
+Previous to completion of all requirements for three fields, the doctoral program requires that a graduate student write and defend a Paper of Distinction.
+The paper must be an article-length paper as close as possible to publishable standards and will be orally defended before a committee.
+The paper, completion of the methodology courses, and several student selected courses fulfill the requirements for an M.A. in Political Science.
 This University of Washington degree is a requirement for advancement in the Ph.D. program.

 Department General Fields and Specialized Fields

 The department recognizes four "general fields" in political science: American Politics, Comparative Politics, International Relations, and Political Theory.
 The department requires each student to select at least one general field, in which the student must become familiar with the main body of literature, major intellectual issues and develop competence in that field's mode of analysis.
 To meet this requirement, students must take the core course in the designated field.
 All students are required to take at least one additional core course in another general field.